ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST be thrown when operator `isApprovedForAll(_owner, _operator, _id)` is false.

+### Error additions

+Any addition to this EIP is considerred a new proposal, but SHOULD follow the guidelines presented in the [rationale](#rationale) section to keep consistency.

 ## Rationale

 The objectives of creating a standard for token errors are to provide context about the error, while keeping gramatical sense, and making a moderated use of meaningful arguments.